baggepinnen/ActiveDisturbanceRejectionControl.jl/readme.md

-For second-order linear ADRC, the conclusions are vey similar.
-The controller transfer function from the measurement to the control signal is a second-order-filtered PID controller, and the response from reference to control signal is approximately a PI controller (that is, set point weighting in the proportional term, and zero set-point weighting in the derivative).
+For second-order linear ADRC, the conclusions are similar.
+The controller transfer function from the measurement to the control signal is a second-order-filtered PID controller, and the response from reference to control signal is approximately a PI controller (that is, set-point weighting in the proportional term, and zero set-point weighting in the derivative).
 The expressions for the parameters are much more complex, but the conclusion that a 2DOF PID controller can do the job equally well remains.